abdoo8080/lean-cvc5/README.md

 ## Limitations

-- Minimal interface to the cvc5 solver (Contributions are welcome!)
+- Minimal interface to the cvc5 solver (contributions are welcome!)
-- Currently only works with Linux (support for macOS and Windows is planned for future releases)
+- Currently only works with Linux (x86_64) and macOS (AArch64) (support for Windows and other architectures is planned for future releases)

 ## Getting Started